DaJakerBoss/eztheme/README.md

 The standard command to put out text is `echo "[message]"`
 You can add lines to your liking :-)

+### Side note for compiling
+I have noted that `dpkg` will throw warnings in my script for the control file.
+Here's what that means:

+`dpkg` as it has been installed on your system is not accustomed to haveing certain fields on the control file filled out.
+It specifies these lines as "user-defined"
+Cydia and the iOS `dpkg` that Saurik included are in fact compatible with these lines, and require a few.
+I didn't want to censor these messages in case it threw you an actual error and you needed to let me know.
+If you see these, it's safe to ignore them :-)

 If you have *any questions* just email me.
 I love this stuff.